shadowcrawlerframework/shadowcrawler/SECURITY.md

 ---

 ## Responsible Use

 ShadowCrawler must not be used for:

 - Illegal activities
 - Unauthorized access to systems
 - Harassment, abuse, or targeted harm
 - Violations of terms of service of any website
+- Bypassing access controls or protections

-Users are responsible for ensuring their use complies with local laws, ethical standards, and platform policies.
+Users are responsible for:

+- Ensuring compliance with local laws and regulations
+- Respecting website policies, including robots.txt and rate limits
+- Managing the impact of their crawls, especially when using multiple workers

+ShadowCrawler does not transmit data to third parties and does not perform any network activity beyond what the user explicitly requests.

 ---